Buying guide

 Insurance: Expect $100-200/month for full coverage.
 Work truck models cost less to insure than luxury trims.

-Fuel Economy: Regular fuel acceptable for most engines.
+Fuel economy: Regular fuel acceptable for most engines.
 Real-world: V6 19-24 MPG, EcoBoost 18-23 MPG, V8 15-20 MPG.

 • Pre-purchase inspection recommended for high-mileage or EcoBoost engines